menu

 Overview

 Volant is a tiny borough located in the state of Pennsylvania.
 With a population of 125 people and just one neighborhood, Volant is the 1119th largest community in Pennsylvania.
-Much of the housing stock in Volant was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Volant has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Volant is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Volant isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Volant are a mix of both white- and blue-collar jobs.
 Overall, Volant is a borough of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Volant who work in healthcare (13.33%), office and administrative support (11.11%), and teaching (8.89%).

 Setting & Lifestyle